murraycoding/Python_Examples/README.md

 ## Functions/Methods

+A function is a basic concept in all conputer science.
+A function, in general, is something which takes a set of parameters, does something to them and then returns an output.
+It is considered good practice to not alter or edit the input variables.
+For example, the two functions below both do the same thing.
+In function_one the a variable is changed and in function_two, neither a or b is changed.

+    # altering the value of a is considered a bad practice
+    def function_one(a,b):
+        a = a + b # finds the sum and sets it equal to a return a

+    # not altering the values of the input arguments is considered a good practice
+    def function_two(a,b):
+        return a + b # returns the sum

+If no return statement is given, or if there is no value to return in the given return statement, Python will always return "None" to the command line.
+This is the same with class methods (which are just functions inside of classes - for more on this see the class section of these notes).

 ### The Range Function (example done)
 The range function will produce a sequence of integers to loop over.
 The function can either take one, two or three parameters.
 Please see the example in the repo for more infroamtion.
 In the notes is included the example with three parameters.